 Do I Need a Mortgage Broker?

 A broker works with several lenders including top banks, credit unions, and other lenders to get you a more flexible deal.
-And with one single mortgage application, they get a number of lenders to “bid” for your business to get you the best possible rate.
+And with one single mortgage application, they get several lenders to “bid” for your business to get you the best possible rate.

 In addition, a mortgage broker acts as a single point of contact who can manage everything from applying for the mortgage to negotiating your rate and disbursing the funds.
 All of this can create a stress-free experience, especially if you’re unfamiliar with the process.